What is Pump Cavitation?

 - Lowering the pump speed.

-- Raise the liquid level to increase the NPSH so that lower pressure scenario does not occur.
+- Raise the liquid level to increase the NPSH so that a lower pressure scenario does not occur.

 - Lowering the operating temperature.